ALA-herbarium/documentation/photostation.md

    the best possible focus.
  * If you encounter a very thick specimen, you may need to stand on the table again and readjust the gross focus.

+## Running the script

+ * On the digitization Mac, find the ‘`digitization`’ folder on the Desktop and double-click ‘`digitize`’.
+It is a (Bash) shell-script program and will open a Terminal window and run in that.
+ * Follow the instructions!

+**Tweaking the shutter speed**

+The only parameter in the script which may need tweaking is the camera’s shutter speed.
+In general we want the minimum possible aperture, to give maximum depth-of-field, so to adjust exposure we might tweak the shutter speed.
+Because the specimen and camera are unmoving and quite stable, we can use long shutter speeds (down to 1/2 second).
+If you need to try a longer shutter speed to get more brightness, edit the `SHUTTER=...` value on line ~16.
+Allowable values are in `camera_options.txt` file, near the bottom.
+Some possible
+values: 24 = 1/8, 26 = 1/13, 28 = 1/20, 32 = 1/50, 35 = 1/100.

 ## Troubleshooting